-Red yeast rice is commonly used as a natural remedy to help lower cholesterol levels and promote heart health, often with less adverse side effects than prescription drugs used to treat high cholesterol (4).
+Red yeast rice is commonly used as a natural remedy to help lower cholesterol levels and promote heart health, and can sometimes have fewer adverse side effects than prescription drugs used to treat high cholesterol (

-What’s more, one review of 21 studies found that red yeast rice was effective at reducing levels of total and “bad” LDL cholesterol, as well as triglycerides and blood pressure, when combined with statin drugs (7).
+One review of 21 studies found that red yeast rice was effective at reducing levels of total and LDL (bad) cholesterol, as well as triglycerides and blood pressure, when combined with statin drugs (

-Metabolic syndrome is a cluster of conditions that increase your risk of chronic conditions, such as heart disease, diabetes and stroke.
+Metabolic syndrome is a cluster of conditions that increase your risk for chronic conditions, such as heart disease, diabetes, and stroke.

-Several studies have found that red yeast rice may help treat some of these risk factors and could be used as a natural treatment to aid in its prevention (9).
+Several studies have found that red yeast rice may help treat some of these risk factors and could be used as a natural treatment to aid in their prevention (

-Another small, 18-week study found that a supplement containing red yeast rice was able to reduce blood sugar, insulin levels and systolic blood pressure (the top number of a reading) in people with metabolic syndrome (10).
+Another small, 18-week study found that a supplement containing red yeast rice was able to reduce blood sugar, insulin levels, and systolic blood pressure (the top number of a reading) in people with metabolic syndrome (

-Plus, an eight-week study looked at the effects of red yeast rice on mice fed a high-fat diet compared to a control group.
-It found that red yeast rice was able to prevent increases in cholesterol levels and body weight (11).
+Plus, an 8-week study looked at the effects of red yeast rice on mice fed a high fat diet compared with a control group.
+It found that red yeast rice was able to prevent increases in cholesterol levels and body weight (

 Inflammation is a normal immune response designed to protect your body against acute infections and foreign invaders.